-At Rehab 4 Addiction, experience has taught us that residential rehab treatment is superior to outpatient programmes.
+At Rehab 4 Addiction, experience has taught us that residential rehab treatment may be more suitable to outpatient programmes for those suffering from complex care needs.
 Why?
 Because when you begin treatment at a residential facility, you are locked away from temptation and bad influences that you are otherwise exposed to when you undergo an outpatient treatment programme.

 Furthermore, residential rehab offers round-the-clock medical care.
 This medical care is vitally important if you must undergo a clinic detox.
 Many substances are physically as well as psychologically addictive.
 This means you may experience physical and often deadly withdrawal symptoms when you initially stop taking drugs or alcohol.